 Find out the mature size of the plant, and select plants appropriate for the space.
 Buying a tree in a 5 gallon container may seem perfect for your 15’ space.
 But if that tree matures to 30’, you’ve got a problem that can only be fixed by constant pruning as the tree ages—which is not healthy for the plant and ends up costing you extra in time and money.
 A good suggestion is to check the tag or ask your nursery professional.
 The plants that Desert Foothills Nursery stock are appropriate for the zone we live in.

 Fortunately, the dryness of the desert means that we don’t have a whole lot of fungal or bacterial issues with our plants.
 So, many plant problems result from inadequately watering them.
 Like people, your plants “sweat” (called transpiration) to keep them cool.
-And, like people, if they don’t have enough water, they’ll become stressed from lack of hydration.
+And, like people, if they don’t have enough water they will become stressed from lack of hydration.
 So try the 1-2-3 rule (above) to make sure your plant is getting the water it needs.
 If you are still having issues, please take a picture of the infected plant—or, better yet, take plant tissue to the University of Arizona Cooperative Extension Office and they can help diagnose the problem for you.

 What is xeriscape?